 Monarch Butterfly Facts

-- Inside of scientific communities, however, it’s better known by its official moniker.
+- Inside of scientific communities, however, it’s possibly better known by its purely official moniker.
 Fortunately for the layperson, that’s a comparatively simple title, as such things go.
 That’s because this marvelous Lepidoptera bears the official name of Danaus plexippus.

-- The gorgeous Monarch Butterfly inhabits a moderately large range.
+- The gorgeous Monarch Butterfly inhabits a moderately large territorial range.
 It also engages in impressive seasonal migrations.
 Sadly, the amazing beauty now finds itself in danger.
 Accordingly, the IUCN thus lists it as Endangered on its Red List of Threatened Species.

 Related Articles